 Ask us about obtaining either the HV1600 or The Ghost whole house fan through the Hero program.

 Whole house fans are an energy-efficient, cost-effective solution for maintaining a comfortable and healthy living environment.
 By selecting the right fan for your home, you can enjoy the benefits of improved air quality, reduced energy costs, and increased comfort.
-Consider top models like the HV1600 and The Ghost for their advanced features and exceptional performance.
+Think about the top models like the HV1600 and The Ghost for their advanced features and exceptional performance.